bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

             out_file.write(data)
 ```

+The output() method defines a single local target for where we expect the file to be after the download finishes.
+The run() method implements the code to download the file from the url into the expected output location.

-You should now have a full class for `DownloadSpins` that doesn't require anything.
+You should now have a full class for `DownloadSpins` that doesn't require any tasks to run.

 Before we can run this task though you might have noticed we're missing the method `make_local_dirs_if_not_exists`.
 This will end up being useful across all of our tasks, so we'll create it at the module level.

-Just above the `class DownloadSpins...` line add the module-level function.
+Just above the class definition line for `class DownloadSpins`  add the module-level function.

 ```python
 def make_local_dirs_if_not_exists(path):